We’re constantly interacting with people and sometimes, it can be difficult to start a conversation with someone, if we don’t know them well.

 These are things we can do before we say anything.
 Starting a conversation worth remembering takes a lot more.

-I remember hearing a story from a mentor at a time when he was at a party and a man came up to him and asked, “Do you have want to have a small talk or do you want to have a big talk?”
+I remember hearing a story from a mentor when he was at a party and a man came up to him and asked, “Do you have want to have a small talk or do you want to have a big talk?”
 That took him by surprise and he replied that he wanted to have a big talk.
 They ended striking up a memorable conversation, which developed into a great friendship and collaboration on various projects.

 Similarly, I’m not one for having meaningless conversations.
 I struggle with small talk, which people tend to default back to, such as talking about the weather, traffic or what they do as their work.
 While those topics can be useful, I’d much rather have a big talk, on topics that are more inspiring or motivating.

-I prefer having conversations that cause me to think about who I am, what I am doing, how I can do things better and how I can improve as a person, which in turn, can inspire me to serve and contribute more.
+I prefer having conversations that cause me to think about who I am, what I am doing, how I can do things better and how I can improve as a person, which can inspire me to serve and contribute more.

 5 Topics to Use to Start a Meaningful Conversation